Digital noise reduction is most effective if you start doing it the moment you’re taking the photograph.

 Jpegs files can’t capture as much information as Raw files, and the Jpeg compression will make the noise more obvious and more difficult to remove during editing.

 “Exposing to the right” (ETTR) is widely considered a basic digital noise reduction technique and has created an endless amount of debate in the photography world.
 This technique uses parameters that cause the histogram to be as exposed to the right as possible, without reaching the pure whites.

 ISO and Digital Noise – Keep it under control

 The higher the ISO you use, the more noise will be generated by your camera.

 As you increase the ISO, you will increase the sensitivity of your sensor to the light.
 This will make your camera processor create random information and, in the process, create more digital noise.

 To avoid this, you should try to use a low ISO whenever it is possible.

 * ISO INVARIANCE/ISO LESS sensors and Noise:

 While the aforementioned Exposure to the Right technique has traditionally been seen as one of the best shooting techniques to avoid digital noise, nowadays some new cameras use sensors called ISO invariance (“ISO-Less”).
-In short, these types of sensors give you the same result as shooting at a native ISO (ex.
-ISO 100) and overexpose the image later in the processing than shooting at a high ISO.
+In short, these types of sensors give you the same image quality in terms of noise when you shoot at a lower ISO and overexpose the image later in the post-processing as if you were shooting at a high ISO.

 Some examples of cameras that use an ISO invariant sensor are: